njit-prof-bill/njit-prof-bill-cs490-project-fall-2025/Sprint4PRD.md

 ---

-### 🤖 Advanced AI Features and Workflow Automation (10 Use Cases)
+### 🤖 Advanced AI Features and Workflow Automation (9 Use Cases)

-#### UC-124: AI-Powered Job Matching Algorithm
-**Summary**: As a user, I want AI to recommend jobs that match my profile so I can discover relevant opportunities I might have missed.

-**Acceptance Criteria**:
-- Analyze user profile skills, experience, and preferences
-- Score job postings based on compatibility with user profile
-- Display match percentage for each job opportunity
-- Provide explanation for match scores (matching skills, location, etc.)
-- Learn from user behavior (applications, rejections, interests)
-- Improve recommendations over time based on user feedback
-- Filter out jobs below minimum match threshold
-- Send weekly digest of highly matched new opportunities

-**Frontend Verification**: View job recommendations, verify match scores and explanations are relevant

----

-#### UC-125: Intelligent Application Workflow Automation
+#### UC-124: Intelligent Application Workflow Automation
-**Summary**: As a user, I want automated workflows for common job search tasks so I can save time and maintain consistency.
+**Summary**: As a user, I want automated workflows for common job search tasks so I can save time and maintain consistency and optimize my application quality.

 **Acceptance Criteria**:
 - Create workflow templates (e.g., "New Application" workflow)